wajihhass/Cyber-Report/README.md

 ***
 ## 350 million customer details leaked in Broadvoice scandal
 ### Q1.
 What type of attack was this?
+A huge data breach at US VoiP provider.
+***
+### Q2.
+How was the vulnerability discovered?
+According to security researchers, a configuration error made it easy to access 10 databases belonging to the company.
+The discovery of the leak was made by Bob Diachenko, a security consultant, in collaboration with Comparitech, a technology research firm.

+The leak is particularly concerning for two reasons.
+Firstly, the exposed call transcripts include voicemails left with medical outlets and financial services firms, representing a significant privacy breach.
+Secondly, the leaking of personally identifiable information could be put to use by cyberattackers in follow-up phishing campaigns.
+We've put together a list of the best password managers out there The best antivirus rescue disks
+Also, check out our analysis of whether paid or free antivirus is right for you

+***
+### Q3.
+How were the attackers able to exploit the vulnerability
-A huge data breach at US VoiP provider Broadvoice has exposed more than 350 million customer records, including names, phone numbers and even call transcripts.
+ Broadvoice has exposed more than 350 million customer records, including names, phone numbers and even call transcripts.

+ ### Q4.
+Were there security measures that could have been taken in order to prevent this attack?
+I think using VPN could prevent this attack and using the ssl protocol to add more security to the connection